gabriellecalise/women/README.md

   No Button

 If you said Yes
-  You're right, and it's up to you to make sure that women can still access abortions.
+  It's up to you to make sure that women can still access abortions.

   Why?
   The rate of abortions is similar in countries where abortion is legal and illegal – meaning that if safe abortions aren’t available, women will get them anyway.
 (According to a global study by the World Health Organization http://www.nytimes.com/2007/10/12/world/12abortion.html)